 It is easy for us to assume that people are either insane or sane.
 In fact, the sane and the insane or only the extreme ends of a spectrum.
 Insane people are simply further gone than the rest of us.
 Saints are at the other end of the spectrum and are truly whole, truly human and truly completed works of the divine art.

 The insanity is also there in many more ordinary ways.
-I thought of this the other day when attending a high school volleyball game and some parents were foaming at the mouth with rage over an umpire’s call.
+I thought of this some time ago when attending a high school volleyball game and some parents were foaming at the mouth with rage over an umpire’s call.
 I admit that I am no athlete and I find the hysterics and dramatics and high passion of the devotee to be bizarre.
 I always bite my tongue when I’m tempted to say, “It’s only a game!” lest they turn their ire from the referee to me and I end up with a black eye.
 Suddenly I saw that there for a moment those people were crazy.
 Crazy as loons, and if their behavior continued unrestrained they would be locked up.
 They soon calmed down and were ‘normal’ again, but for that moment they were insane.
 Then I remembered how mad I got when somebody cut me off on the expressway….